Frequently Asked Questions

 20. What's up with Java?

-In addition, there are industry-wide changes (see Oracle’s roadmap) that may require OCHRE to be upgraded down the road; we are watching these developments carefully.
-For now we will continue to use the latest Java 8 version.
-The newer versions (9, 10, 11, 12) are substantially different and are not currently supported by OCHRE.
+In addition, there have been industry-wide changes (see Oracle’s roadmap) around the use of Java; we watch these developments carefully.
+For now, OCHRE will continue to be based on the latest Java 8 version.
+The newer versions (9, 10, …, 16, 17 …) are substantially different and are not currently supported by OCHRE.
 Java 8 remains free to download, secure, and supported.
 OCHRE also remains free to download, secure, and supported.

 For additional information regarding the Oracle JDK, or other open-source Java implementations of the OpenJDK, see the OCHRE Wiki article Installing Java.